salamander77712/aier-event-scraping/README.md

 The fourth line is the path to chromedriver.exe

-th fifth line is how long to wait between clicks, in seconds and must be a number
+The fifth line is how long to wait between clicks, in seconds and must be a number

 The sixth line is the maximum nunber of clicks per website and must be an integer